luickk/AiPoweredGameOfLife/README.md

 The first few runs show several problem areas which need to be investigated.

 - model focuses only on first gol evolution 1 (reward calculation over n evolutions per gol game)
   - The actor net action is the initial game of life matrix on which n gol evolution steps are performed.
 Thus the reward is calculated by adding up the „fitness parameters “ (the factors by which the gol game is rated.
-For example the simpleComplexity factor which represents the Kolmogorov complexity) per evolution every single round of gol.
+For example the simpleComplexity factor) per evolution every single round of gol.
   - A symptom of summing up the „fitness parameters“ for n evolutions of every gol is that the network focuses on the first(or which ever is mor efficient) evolution.
 The result is that the reward plateaus at a certain niveau because the network chooses the shortest path to the highest achievable reward and  does not compromise for the longevity of the factor of interest.
   - A possible solution to this problem is to calculate the “difference sum average” of the values for all evolutions.
 This would account for a possible focus of the network on one evolution.
 - model focuses only on first gol evolution 2
   - After implementing the "difference sum average" the problem that only the first evolution of the gol was maximized on, persisted.
   - As an solution I introduced a balance value(called `earlyEvolutionPenalty`) which increases the "difference sum average" linearly (indirectly proportional to the evolution count). `sum += 1000/i`
-  - the result is quite remarkable, *for the first time* the model is able to generate a persistent noise as to be expected when using the "simpleComplexity" (or Kolmogorov complexity) as fitness parameter.
+  - the result is quite remarkable, *for the first time* the model is able to generate a persistent noise as to be expected when using the "simpleComplexity" as fitness parameter.
   - Noise metrics <img src="media/noise-metrics.png" alt="drawing"/> <br><br>
   - Noise gif <img src="media/noise.gif" alt="drawing"/>